Mursisru/WPFAutoGitHelper/README.md

 Passwords and PATs are **not** stored in this app.

+## SmartScreen

+Smartscreen may trigger on startup.
+If you don't trust the file, compile it from open source.

+VirusTotal - 0/71 (try yourself)
+Behavior detections - Not found (try yourself)

 ## Settings

 `Data\settings.json` next to `WpfAutoGitHelper.exe` — `Language`, `Theme`, `ConfirmCommit`, `AutoRefreshOnSaveRepo`, recent repo paths, release fields, last commit message.